What electives am I allowed to take?

 How many courses do I have to TA?

-You are required to TA in two courses while you are in your PhD program.
+You are required to TA two courses in MLD while you are in your PhD program.

 How do I find a course to TA?

 To apply to TA for a ML course, simply fill out the form linked from the MLD TA Application Page below.
 We look forward to your application.